House of Dog Training

 Linda Hoover is a Companion Animal Practitioner, and a guild member.
 She offers TTouch classes for puppies and reactive dogs, in cooperation with training classes at House of Dog Training.

-If you have already seen Jennifer Pearson,DVM or Linda Hoover, CAP then you will recieve a discount.
+If you have already seen Jennifer Pearson,DVM or Linda Hoover, CAP then you will receive a discount.